 Projects of interest: Girl Gang Manchester, Outing the Past, Rainbow Noir, Superbia, Trans Creative.

 Pride: Manchester Pride will take place on 27-30 August 2021.
-Sparkle Weekend, which is Manchester’s version of Trans Pride, is still to confirm its 2021 date.
+Sparkle Weekend, Manchester’s version of Trans Pride, will next take place from 8-10 July 2022.

 Margate